Replace a Lost or Stolen Employment Document (EAD Card)

 - A letter to the US government explaining the circumstances, including a copy of a police report (if applicable).
 If you never received the EAD card at all, be sure to clearly state that in the letter.

-Send your replacement application to the US government.
+Submit your replacement application to the US government.

 Send your application to the US Citizenship and Immigration Services by FedEx or UPS.
-USCIS must receive it within 30 days of the date your I-20 was issued.

 Mail your application to the Direct Filing Address for Form I-765 listed for foreign students.